ZYK100/LLCM/DEEN/README.md

 --gpu: which gpu to run.

 ### 4. Results.
-Both of these three datasets may have some fluctuation due to random spliting.
-The results might be better by finetuning the hyper-parameters.
+#### We have made some updates to the results in the our paper on the LLCM dataset.
+Please cite the results in the table below.

 |Methods    | Rank@1   | Rank@10   | Rank@20   | mAP     | Rank@10   | Rank@10   | Rank@20   | mAP     |
 | --------   | -----    |  -----  | -----    |  -----  | -----    |  -----  | -----    |  -----  |